andre-abadi/andre-abadi.github.io/_posts/2021-11-03-toy-bridge-fix.md

 - Simple design prototyped on [TinkerCAD](tinkercad.com)
 - Printed in PolyMaker PolyTerra PLA Cotton White
 - Functionally ended up being 100% infill
+- Slid into place and filled with much more polyurethane than typical, to fill the large spaces
+- Waited 12hrs
+- Used a sharp knife to cut off protruding parts of expanded foam

 # Pictures
 ![kmart-charger-bracket](/assets/img/2021-11-03-toy-bridge-fix.jpg)